VimCommando/datastar-skills/README.md

 ## Installation

-From this repository root (`/Users/reno/Development/datastar-skills`), install the `datastar` skill into your agent's skills directory.
+After cloning this repository, install the `datastar` skill into your agent's skills directory from the repository root.

 ### Codex